collabscore/documents/devdoc/annotations.md

 We comply as much as possible to the annotation model of the W3C (https://www.w3.org/TR/annotation-model/).
 In particular, web services of CollabScore exchange annotations serialized in JSON-LD.

-### Principles
+### The Annotation object

+An annotation is described by the following properties:

+  - a unique id
+  - the *creator* of the annotation (see below)
+  - dates of creation and last update
+  - the *motivation*, is a character string which, for the time being is either *linking*, *commenting* or *questioning* ; it appears essentially for compatibility with the W3C, but its use for CollabScore is not yet established
+  - the *target* and the *body* (see below)
+  - the *annotation model* and the *annotation concept* in this model (see below)
+  - a *style* (optional) for display purposes

-In this model, an element of the pscore is annotated and constitutes the *target* of the annotation.
-What is said about this target is the annotation *body*.
-Let's take an example: we want to represent as an annotation the fact that a measure in the pscore corresponds to a region in an image source.
-Then:
+The main properties are the *target* and the *body*.
+In CollabScore, an element of the pscore is annotated and constitutes the *target* of the annotation, whereas what is said about this target is the annotation *body*.
+If, for instance, we want to represent as an annotation the fact that a measure in the pscore corresponds to a region in an image source, we create an annotation such that:

-  - The *target* is the URL that leads to the annotated measure in the MEI document of the pscore.
+  - the *target* is the URL that leads to the annotated measure in the MEI document of the pscore.
-  - The *body* is the URL that refers to the part of the source image covered by the region.
+  - the *body* is the URL that refers to the part of the source image covered by the region.

+Both the target and the body are (web) *resources*.
+The other properties of an annotation help to understand the context of its creation and usage.
+These concepts are now detailed.

+### Resources and fragments

+A resource is an object located at a specific URL.
+In practice, it can be a document, a fragment of a document or any service yielding such a representation.
+In CollabScore, we deal with either *full Resource*, or
+(more frequently) *resource fragments* (aka *specific resources* in the W3C document).
+A resource fragment is described by two fields:

+ - *source*, the resource URL
+ - a fragment *selector*

+The fragment selector tells how to extract the fragment representation from the source.
+Its specific representation depends on the source media: it can be a region (images), a temporal interval (audio and video), an XPath expression.
+Therefore a fragment selector is described by:

+ - a *conforms_to* field that states the fragment selection mechanism  (for instance, https://www.w3.org/TR/media-frags/)
+ - a *value* that gives the selector expression

+### Representing targets and bodies

+The target of an annotation is always a resource (or resource fragment).
+The body is either

+ - a resource (or resource fragment),
+ - a simpled text ("Textual body")

+### Creator

+The creator of an annotation is a triplet ``(id, type, name)`` where ``type``is either ``Person`` or ``Software``.

+### Annotation model, concepts and style

+In CollabScore, an *annotation model* represents the purpose of annotating a music item.
+It consists of a set of *concepts* denoting a specific type of annotation related to the model.
+Here is the list of models used by CollabScore:

+#### The image-region model

+This model is used to link a pscore (the MEI document) with regions of an image.
+It contains the following concepts:

+  - ``measure_region``: the annotations refers to a measure
+  - ``note_region``: the annotations refers to a note or rest

+#### The interval model

+This model is used to link a pscore (the MEI document) with time intervals in an audio or video.
+It contains the following concepts:

+  - ``measure_interval``: the annotations refers to a measure
+  - ``note_interval``: the annotations refers to a note or rest
+  - ``generic_interval``: the annotation does not refer to a specific music notation object

+#### The ORM model

+This model is used to link a pscore (the MEI document) with errors and questions issued from the OMR process.
+*To come soon*.

+# JSON serialization

 In JSON-LD, this *could be* represented by the following document: